Black Panther (film)

-Black Panther premiered at the Dolby Theatre in Los Angeles on January 29, 2018, and was released theatrically in the United States on February 16, as part of Phase Three of the MCU.
+Black Panther premiered at the Dolby Theatre in Los Angeles on January 29, 2018, and was released in the United States on February 16 as part of Phase Three of the MCU.
 Critics praised its direction, writing, acting (particularly that of Boseman, Jordan, and Wright), costume design, production values, and soundtrack, but some criticized the visual effects.
-Many critics considered the film to be one of the best in the MCU and it was noted for its cultural significance.
+Many critics considered it to be one of the best MCU films, and it was noted for its cultural significance.
 The National Board of Review and the American Film Institute named Black Panther one of the top-ten films of 2018.
 It grossed over $1.3 billion worldwide and broke numerous box office records, becoming the highest-grossing film directed by a Black filmmaker, the ninth-highest-grossing film at the time of its release, the third-highest-grossing film in the U.S. and Canada that year, and the second-highest-grossing film of 2018.

 Black Panther was nominated for seven awards at the 91st Academy Awards, winning three, and received numerous other accolades.
 It was the first superhero film to receive a Best Picture nomination, and the first MCU film to win an Academy Award.
-A sequel, Black Panther: Wakanda Forever, was released on November 11, 2022, with Wright taking over as the lead following Boseman's death in 2020, while a third film is in development.
+A sequel, Black Panther: Wakanda Forever, was released in November 2022, with Wright taking over as the lead following Boseman's death in 2020.
+A third film is scheduled for release in December 2028.
 An animated series, Eyes of Wakanda, was released in August 2025 on Disney+.